 The worst part of the adoption process for me, besides waiting for “the call,” was the checklist our agency required us to fill out.
-Categories were to be marked with a yes, no, or would consider.
+Categories were to be marked with a yes, no or would consider.
 Would we be open to a child with a heart condition?
 What about a mother who used heroin?
 What about an older child?
+The preference box was tough.

 Then came the race questions.